EMD E8: Surviving examples

 Union Pacific E8AM #942 is owned by the Southern California Railway Museum, and is occasionally used on their tourist train, usually pulling the museum's small collection of former Union Pacific passenger cars.
 It carries the designation E8AM from its time in Chicago-area commuter service.
 After its time on the Union Pacific, #942 was sold to the Chicago and Northwestern, which used it in commuter service.
 After serving with CNW, the 942 moved on to serve Chicago's RTA.
 Upon retirement, it was donated to the museum, and subsequently restored to UP colors in 2012.
 It was rebuilt with a HEP generator which is what gives it the designation E8AM.
 However, unlike many E units rebuilt for commuter service, it retained its twin EMD 12-567B prime movers.

+Chicago and North Western #5022B, later renumbered to 519 and then used by Metra, is now labeled as "MREX 97", is at the Arizona Railway Museum.
+It is privately owned and stored on display.

-Baltimore & Ohio E8A #92 is on static display at the B&O Railroad Museum in Baltimore, Maryland.
+Baltimore & Ohio E8A #92 was kept offsite on a relic track at the B&O Railroad Museum in Baltimore, Maryland for many years after obtaining the unit from Amtrak (DOTX #210).
+On March 4, 2004, the museum gifted the unit to the West Virginia Railroad Museum.
+The WVRR Museum partnered with the Durbin & Greenbrier Valley Railroad to undertake restoration of the unit as of February 20, 2024.

 Of the units owned by Conrail, three were saved after their freight-service retirement and went on to be refurbished by the Juniata Locomotive Shops in Altoona, PA for use as Conrail's Office Car Special (OCS) until the merger of 1999.
-One unit went to CSX, and two were sold off to Bennett Levin, CEO of the Juniata Terminal Company, where they have been overhauled and painted as twin Pennsylvania Railroad E8's.
+One unit went to CSX (never operated), and two were sold off to Bennett Levin, CEO of the Juniata Terminal Company, where they have been overhauled and painted as twin Pennsylvania Railroad E8's.
 As of 2019, these units are not in operation due to a decision by the owner not to retrofit them with positive train control (PTC).

-Another, the former EL 833, was purchased by the New York and Greenwood Lake Railroad.
+Another, the former EL 833, was purchased by the New York and Greenwood Lake Railroad in 2007.
 The unit was repainted in its original livery as Erie 833, and was on display for a while on the turntable at Port Jervis, NY.
 Erie Railroad's E8A No. 833 is stored at Port Jervis station, in Port Jervis, New York, and had occasionally run on excursion trains.

 In June 2008, two authentic New York Central E8 units (4080 & 4068) were brought to the Medina Railroad Museum in Western New York.